brightsign/extension-template/docs/Serial-Connection.md

 # Serial Connection from Player to Development Host

-Serial communications is used to interrupt the boot cycle and insecure the player and for many other diagnostic situations.
-In this Spell, you will connect a player to your development host and verify the connection.
+Serial communications is used to interrupt the boot cycle and unsecure the player and for many other diagnostic situations.
+In this guide, you will connect a player to your development host and verify the connection.

 ## Requirements